cloudbank-project/image-research-computing-tutorial/README.md

 [Instructions are here](https://ubuntu.com/tutorials/tutorial-ubuntu-on-windows#1-overview).

-## Procedure

-Moving on.
+## Connecting to a Jupyterlab server built on a cloud Virtual Machine

-We would like to visually explore some (ocean) data.
+Suppose we would like to visually explore some (ocean) data.
 This data took years to collect and months to bring together in one location.
-Hopefully it will take you less than an hour to open up a Jupyter Lab notebook in your browser to explore this data.
+Hopefully it takes less than an hour to deploy and connect to a Jupyterlab notebook server on the cloud.

-> Prerequisites: Cloudbank credentials to connect to the cloud and an available bash shell.
+> Prerequisites: Cloudbank credentials to connect to the cloud and an available `bash` shell.

 We are using in this case the AWS (Amazon Web Services) cloud.
-You will log on to the AWS console, start a Virtual Machine (called an EC2 *instance*) and on that machine start a Jupyter Lab server.
-If you were starting from nothing you would be installing Python packages and importing datasets for quite some time; but our objective here is to avoid all of that by using a pre-built environment stored as an *image*.
-Once you have identified this image you can start it on virtually any size machine; from a small cheap one say costing $0.04 per hour to a very powerful computer that might cost $1.00 / hour or more.
+You will log on to the AWS console, start a Virtual Machine (called an EC2 *instance*) and on that machine start a Jupyterlab server.
+If you were starting from nothing you would be installing Python packages and importing datasets.
+Our objective here is to avoid all of that by using a pre-built environment stored on the cloud as an *image*.
+Once you have identified this image you can start it on virtually any size machine; from a small cheap one say costing $0.04 per hour to a very powerful computer that might cost $2.40 / hour or more.
 Cloud users choose a computer based on computational needs.

 Once the computer is running (with everything pre-installed) you will create an *ssh tunnel*.
-This is a secure connection that associates a local address with a Jupyter Lab server running on the cloud instance.
-By connecting through this tunnel the cloud instance becomes the backing engine for exploring the data.
+This is a secure connection that associates a local address on your local comoputer with the Jupyterlab server running on the cloud VM.
+By connecting through this tunnel the cloud VM becomes the backing engine for exploring the data.

-The procedure is presented in 25 steps with interspersed comments.
+The procedure is presented in 13-or-so steps with interspersed comments.
-Upon completion you will have your own full-blown data science research environment.
+Upon completion you will have your own data science research environment.
-Don't forget to turn the lights out when you are done exploring.

 ### Procedure